Capgemini/mesos-ui/README.md

 And you should be able to access to 127.0.0.1:5050 via browser.

 ## Powered By Mesos
-Organisations using Mesos.
+Organisations using Mesos UI.
 If your company uses Mesos UI, we would be glad to get your feedback :)

 - Capgemini